Magic 5: Season 1

 Naura, Rahsya, Adara, Gibran, and Irshad are five children accidentally discovered by Fathir—a wealthy man who had recently lost his wife and child in a hit-and-run accident.
 These five children possess different powers that they only discovered as teenagers.
 Along the way, they use their powers to solve social problems.
-At school, they encounter the "The Beast" gang, which is always causing trouble.
+At school, they encounter "The Beast" gang, which is always causing trouble.

 New Season

 Fathir, Salma, and Noah are involved in a plane crash.
 Naura, Rahsya, Adara, Gibran, and Irshad, who are now in high school, are raised by Fathir's siblings, Hadi and Anggi, who are Fathir's will.

 Season 3

 Naura, Rahsya, Adara, Irshad, Gibran, and Dika visit Gibran's grandparents in Jakarta.
 There, they meet Raymond—the adopted son of Grandpa Gibran's family—who plans to eliminate the Magic 5 and Dika.

 Pesantren Edition

 Naura Although declared dead, her body has not been found, and this leaves her friends—Rahsya, Gibran, Irsyad, Adara, and Dika —deeply devastated and devastated.

 One day, their school holds a pesantren program on the outskirts of Jakarta.
 Even though Naura is absent, the pesantren activities continue as usual.
 However, a surprise arises when the Magic 5 see a man resembling Panji, whom they suspect has evil intentions.
 It turns out the man is not Panji, but Ustaz Fajar.